True friends are priceless, and yet we live in a time when people can get paid to be a friend for companionship, conversation, or coffee.

 You’d want to know your success rate for your credibility as an online dating consultant.

-Also, it’s good to maintain a good relationship with your clients; not because you want them as repeat clients, but because you want them to speak highly of you to other potential clients.
+Also, it’s good to maintain a good relationship with your clients; not because you want them as repeat clients (your job means you’re obsolete when they find their match), but because you want them to speak highly of you to other potential clients.

 Can You Start An Online Dating Consultant Business?